From slight bootcut styles to fully flared-out bell bottoms, flare jeans are still in style for winter 2024.

 Flare jeans fit slim and straight through the thighs, then flare out down from the knees.
 The leg opening for flare jeans is over 20″, while bell bottom jeans have a more exaggerated “bell” flare, with a 26″+ opening.

-Flare styles today come in ankle, full, or cropped lengths (these shorter ones are called kick flares).
+Flare styles come in ankle, full, or cropped lengths (aka kick flares).
 With their wider opening, these jeans fit most slim to chunkier shoes & boots.

 To illustrate the best shoes for flare and bell bottom jeans, I'm wearing full length high rise 70s denim flares from GAP in this post.
 They have a 22″ leg opening, and regular 32″ inseam.